iizukanao/picam/BUILDING.md

 # picam build instructions

 This file explains how to build picam yourself.
 The whole process takes under an hour on Raspberry Pi 2 or 3.
-For Raspberry Pi 1 or Zero users, please do [cross compiling](CROSS_COMPILING.md) instead, because build process takes too long on those hardware.

 # Steps